New and altered geographic names of Te Tau ihu

 - Pukekoikoi Hill

 Nr Tapu Bay, SW of Kaiteriteri.
 Te Atiawa and Ngāti Tama state that: this is a significant area for Te Atiawa.
 The tipuna called the hill by this name (it is recorded in J.D.
 Peart, 1937, Old Tasman Bay, p.
 128).
-Pukekoikoi was renowned for its use of koikoi (a long spear pointed at both ends) as more practical rākau to use when learning the blocks, the attack and the defensive movements of mau rākau.
+Pukekoikoi was renowned for its use of koikoi (a long spear pointed at both ends) as more practical rākau (weapon) to use when learning the blocks, the attack and the defensive movements of mau rākau.

 - Te Araruahinewai

 Confluence of Maitland Creek/ Motueka River.
-Headwaters of the Motueka, which is called – Te Ara Ruahinewai) the marriages between the hapu were consecrated to enable safe travel.
+In the headwaters of the Motueka (Te Ara Ruahinewai) the marriages between the hapu were consecrated to enable safe travel.
 The name e Ara Ruahinewai means "Lead us from the hinterland to Tasman Bay."

 - Hinemoatū / Howard River